ssaadh/Data-Structures-Algorithms-SWE-LeetCode-Studying/week_5/week-5-hw.md

   E. L: 4, R: 3 + 6 + 8 = 21

 e.
 N-ary solution:
-If the length of root children is 1, add on the root data to the ongoing sum.
+# If the root children is 1, add on the root data to the ongoing sum.
-Iterate through each child and recursively run if len(root.children) == 1:
+# Iterate through each child and recursively run
+# This is basically same as sum_only_child except getting the root/parent value
+  psuedocode:
+  child_count = sum(1 for child in root.children if child is not None)
+  if child_count == 1:
     sum += root.data
   for child in root.children:
     sum += sum_only_child_parents(child)

-OR if the root children is 1, return the recursive with the root data.
-Otherwise return just the recursive for each child

 f. full code:
 def sum_only_child_parents(root):